 This shouldn’t imply that learning means giggling and chaos–joy comes in many forms, and high-pressure academic learning that pursues proficiency rarely produces it.

-And because we’ve all had jobs that sucked, it’s easy to shrug it off as a necessary evil in life, but it’s not.
+And because we’ve all had jobs that sucked, it’s easy to shrug it off as a necessary evil in life.

 Work that demeans, dehumanizes, mechanizes, and depersonalizes individuals also, by design, demean, dehumanize, mechanize, and depersonalize society at large, and telling people to “be thankful they have a job” is an antiquated response that misses the point.
 People do need to be thankful for work, but that has nothing to do with efforts to improve the nature of the work itself.

 The curse of social conditioning and norm-referencing here is also at play: we see it on sitcoms, read about it on facebook, and see it when we’re at a fast-food restaurant, called by a telemarketer, or spammed in our email.
 It becomes easy to accept, but bad work is crippling.
 Work can be the intersection of passion, talent, training, and opportunity, or it can be a 65 year trudge that changes who you are.

 Finding Purpose In Life